 Lastly, we point out that a small increasing trend in the critical cavity size $L^*$ exists as $f$ approaches 85\,Hz, which can be seen in Fig.~\ref{fig:cavity_size}c.
 This specific frequency coincides with the frequency at which the critical vibration acceleration, $a^*=4\pi^2f^2A^*$, is largest, see the inset of Fig.~\ref{fig:cavity_size}b.
-This non-monotonic behavior is likely indicating a change in the physics of the raft around the cavity.
-For $f<85$\,Hz, the cavity assumes an irregular shape that changes slightly over time, with an example being Fig.~\ref{fig:phase}h for $f=75$\,Hz.
+This non-monotonic behavior likely indicates a change in the physics of the raft around the cavity.
+For $f<85$\,Hz, the cavity assumes an irregular shape that changes slightly over time, especially at smaller packing fractions.
 In contrast, for $f\ge85$\,Hz, the cavity maintains a circular and stable shape, as in Fig.~\ref{fig:cavity_size}a for $f=90$\,Hz.
-In particular, Fig.~\ref{fig:cavity_size}a is a time-averaged image, showing that particles immediately surrounding the cavity have large fluctuations in their positions as the time-averaged image is blurry.
-For particles located approximately ten layers further from the cavity, the corresponding image is not blurry, indicating a strong caging effect.
-This means that the circular-shaped cavitation occurs against elastic-like resistance from the raft in a glassy state, whereas the irregular-shaped cavity expands under little resistance from the raft in a liquid-like state.
+In particular, Fig.~\ref{fig:cavity_size}a is a time-averaged image, showing that particles at the perimeter of the cavity have large fluctuations in their positions as the image is blurry.
+Beyond the cavity's perimeter, particles that are driven outward can stack upon one another, forming a ``brighter ring'' in the image, corresponding to a 2D local packing fraction around 0.95, measured from the stacked particles' projection.
+For particles located approximately ten layers further away from the cavity, the corresponding image is not blurry, as particles and the dispersed small voids appear distinctly, indicating a strong caging effect.
+This means the circular-shaped cavitation occurs against elastic-like resistance from the raft in a glassy state, whereas the irregular-shaped cavity expands under little resistance from the raft in a liquid-like state.